How To Find The Owner Of A Property You Want

 4. Contact A Real Estate Investor Or Agent

 Newcomers to the world of real estate and land purchasing may struggle with these aforementioned platforms.
-Your friends or family members who work in real estate, however, will not.
 If you know a nearby investor or agent, consider calling on them for a favor – they may already pay for these services and could point you in the right direction.

 5. Ask The Neighbors